 Prices in stores and restaurants around Australia already include tax (it’s called GST).
 So if you’re in a store and you’re looking at a book that costs $10, that’s how much you’ll pay when you get to the checkout.
 There’s no secret, hidden, extra costs on top of that $10.
 So although some things may look expensive (which generally they are – compared to other countries around the world) at least you’ll know exactly how much money you’ll need!

-9. Australia is a cash AND card country
+9. Australia is a cash and card country

 In Australia, that isn’t an issue.
 Most places (especially stores and restaurants) accept both cash and card payments.
-That being said, it’s always a good idea to have some cash with you no matter where you travel.
+That being said, it’s always a good idea to have a small amount of cash with you no matter where you travel.
 There are a lot of great options when it comes to loading currency onto a travel card.
 Check out Travel Money Oz.
 They have a best price guarantee and no fees!

 10. You won’t want to leave

 We may be an expensive country, and you’ll probably get sick of hearing our cringe worthy slang, but one thing I can guarantee: you won’t want to leave.
 Australia is an incredible country.
 Whether you’re here for a week, a month or even a year, it won’t be enough time.
-No matter where I visit around the world, I am always excited to return home to Australia.
+No matter where I travel around the world, I am always excited to return home to Australia.